atopdjian/alberttopdjian.com/_projects/aeo.markdown

 We worked alongside American Eagle Outfitters to help them improve their customer experience, with a focus on their mobile point of sale service.
 We were tasked with design research (on-site and off-site), developing system maps and user activities to gather data, and creating mockups and visual designs to propose a new solution to their workflow.

 Most of the research was conducted on-site with both the associates and the store customers.
-Bi-weekly check-in presentations with AEO representatives were held, and culminated with a presentation and demo of our final product to corporate management at their headquarters.
+Bi-weekly check-in presentations with AEO representatives were held, and culminated with a presentation and demo of our final product to corporate management.

 <iframe style="margin-bottom:30px; margin-top:30px;" width="100%" height="400" src="https://www.youtube.com/embed/TLeKtPEjSps?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>